 “What do you want for dinner?”

-It’s such an innocent-sounding question, even a friendly-sounding one, but you and I both know it’s a loaded question.
+It’s such an innocent-sounding question, even a friendly-sounding one, but you and I both know that’s a loaded question.
 Are you asking me to try to guess what you’re in the mood for?
 Are you asking me to cook?
 Are you thinking of getting takeout?
 Who’s picking the spot?
 Who’s paying for the meal?

 Oof.

 For years Michael and I struggled to find our rhythm when it came to sorting out the last meal of the day, sometimes resulting in hurt feelings and hanger.
-We tried meal planning but found that the process sucked all the joy out of our one daily meal together (plus, it can be so draining – and don’t get me started on all of the grocery shopping!).
+We tried meal planning but found that the process sucked all the joy out of our one daily meal together (plus, it can be so draining—and don’t get me started on all of the grocery shopping!).

 We tried searching for brand new meals to prepare together, inspired by our travels, but they often were too much effort after clocking out for the day.
 Picking a night of the week to dine out or get takeout gave us something to look forward to, but it still left six days of dinners unaccounted for.

-But finally, we found our footing, largely thanks to several inexpensive and easy-to-prepare meals that we both love – and since I know we can’t be the only ones who find dinner a daunting task, I thought I’d share five of those meals with you today.
+But finally, we found our footing, largely thanks to several inexpensive and easy-to-prepare meals that we both love—and since I know we can’t be the only ones who find dinner a daunting task, I thought I’d share five of those meals with you today.

 These are the meals I turn to when I have no idea what to make, the ones I can make with my eyes closed.
 Sure, I could always throw a frozen pizza or burrito in the oven, but those never taste as good as I’d like.
 All of these meals are such staples in our household that I’m always sure to have the ingredients on hand at any time.
 Best of all?
 All of these recipes are vegetarian, but leave room for meat-eaters to add their own spin on it – and most can be prepared vegan.